azizalwatban/deafrica-docs/platform_tools/explorer.rst

    explorer_guide

-The `Digital Earth Metadata Explorer <https://explorer.digitalearth.africa/products>`_ shows the products available on the Digital Earth Africa platform.
+The `Digital Earth Metadata Explorer <https://explorer.digitaleartharabia.ssa.gov.sa/products>`_ shows the products available on the Digital Earth Arabia platform.

-It can be found at `explorer.digitalearth.africa <https://explorer.digitalearth.africa/>`_

 The explorer allows you to see where and when you can find data.